sidoh/esp8266_thermometer/README.md

 # esp8266_thermometer
 ESP8266-based thermometer.
 Pushes temperature data to a URL at a configurable interval.
 Suitable for battery power.
+Works with multiple probes.

 ## Parts

 * ESP8266.
-I'm using these with NodeMCU v1s and v3s.
+I'm using a NodeMCUs.
-* DS18B20 temperature probe.
+* DS18B20 temperature probe(s).
 Probably works with other Dallas Instruments temperature probes.
 * (optional) batteries and battery holder.
-I've tried both 2x AAs and 18650s.
+I've had good luck with a Li-Ion 18650 cell.

 ## Circuit

 Not even worth drawing out.
-Data line from the DS18B20 is connected to GPIO 2.
-If you want to use a different GPIO pin, change `TEMP_SENSOR_PIN` in `Settings.h`.
+Data line from the DS18B20 is connected to GPIO 2, and has a 4.7 KΩ pullup resistor.
+You can configure a different data pin later.

 ## Configuring

 #### WiFi

-I used `WifiManager`, so assuming your chip didn't already have WiFi configured, it'll start in AP mode (network will be named something like ESP_XXXX).
+I used `WifiManager`, so assuming your chip didn't already have WiFi configured, it'll start in AP mode (network will be named something like Thermometer_XXXX). **The password is `fireitup`**.
 Connect to this network to configure WiFi.

 #### Other settings